Camping Food Ideas – No Refrigeration Required!

 A more nutritious option than potato chips.

-Campers with a sweet tooth will love snacking on dried fruits.
-While tasty, dried fruit does tend to be high in sugar, so go easy on your snacking to avoid crashing later.
-Consider dehydrating your own fruit to cut on costs.
+Campers with a sweet tooth will enjoy snacking on dried fruit.
+Although tasty, dried fruit tends to be high in sugar, so snack in moderation to avoid crashing later.
+Consider dehydrating your own fruit to reduce costs.

 Trail mix is the ultimate hiking and camping food.
-Lightweight and portable, trail mix provides the perfect source of energy for strenuous activities.
-Purchase it pre-packaged for convenience or make your own to control the ingredients.
-Just make sure to get a healthy mix of both carbs and protein.
+Lightweight and portable, it offers an ideal source of energy for strenuous activities.
+You can buy pre-packaged mixes for convenience or create your own to control the ingredients.

 Packed lunch containers of trail mix